 Committing fraud can have drastic consequences.
-If a grant recipient or subrecipient is found guilty of grant fraud, waste, abuse, and mismanagement, the consequences could be any or all of the following:
+If a Recipient or subrecipient is found guilty of grant fraud, waste, abuse, and mismanagement, the consequences could be any or all of the following:

-- The recipient or subrecipient is banned from receiving future Federal funding. - The recipient or subrecipient is responsible for the administrative recoveries of the funds. - The recipient or subrecipient has a civil lawsuit or criminal prosecution brought against them.
+- The Recipient or subrecipient is banned from receiving future federal funding. - The Recipient or subrecipient is responsible for the administrative recoveries of the funds. - The Recipient or subrecipient has a civil lawsuit or criminal prosecution brought against them.